 Method 1 – Apple Cider Vinegar Trap

-The apple cider vinegar trap is a surefire way to get rid of gnats.
+The apple cider vinegar trap is a surefire way to get rid of gnats and fruit flies if you have a gnat problem.
 Here’s how it’s done.

 Step 1 – Fill a cup or small bowl with 2-4 tablespoons of apple cider vinegar and a few drops of dish soap.

 Step 2 – Place the cup or bowl where the gnats are commonly present.
-This could be near the kitchen sink, the garbage, or household plants.
+This could be on the kitchen counter, near the kitchen sink drains, the garbage, or household plants

-The gnats will immediately be attracted to the vinegar mixture, and once they try to take some of the vinegar mixtures, it will immediately trap the gnats inside and get rid of them.
+The gnats will immediately be attracted to the gnat’s homemade trap, and once they try to take some of the vinegar mixture, it will immediately trap the gnats inside and get rid of them.

-This is the best way to kill fruit flies with apple cider vinegar.
+This is one of the best home remedies and the best way to kill fruit flies.

 Method 2 – Red Wine Solution